 To meet the needs of students interested in physics as a major, the department offers two bachelor's degrees.
-The BS provides a rigorous background in physics as a preparation for graduate studies or a career in industry.
-The BA is for students who want a background in physics but plan to pursue fields of interest other than physics as a life's work.
+The Bachelor of Science with a major in Physics provides a rigorous background in physics as a preparation for graduate studies or a career in industry.
+The Bachelor of Arts with a major in Physics is for students who want a background in physics but plan to pursue fields of interest other than physics as a life's work.
 Also, a "3-2" program in physics and engineering is available to students preparing to enter an engineering program at a cooperating institution.